IQSS/datafest/multiple_approaches_combining_data/02_combining_data.md

 .import Person.csv Person
 ```

 The first command creates a `Person` table with three columns, each column as a TEXT field.
 There are other data types one can use (e.g. integer, real, etc).
-Please see XXX for more info.
+Please see the [SQLite Data Types document](https://www.sqlite.org/datatype3.html) for more info.
 These second line ensure that the file we pull in is recognized as a comma-separated value file.
 And the third line imports the file that is in our local, working directory into the `Person` data table.

 Although the console interface is the better, more reproducible option for doing this type of work, the [SQLite Manager plug-in](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) for the [Firefox browser](https://www.mozilla.org/firefox) can help you with this process as well.